electricimp/AppleWatchExample/README.md

 The list is sync’d with the Watch by sending a string of all the devices to appear on the Watch: device name, agent ID and UUID fields are separated by newlines; device records are separated by two newlines.
 The string is absolute: it contains all the devices to appear on the Watch from the point it is sent; the Watch app recreates its own list from the string.

-The app contains a file, `apps.json`, which lists the apps’ UUIDs and human-readable names as an array of objects within the *apps* object:
+The code includes a file, `apps.json`, which lists the apps’ UUIDs and human-readable names as an array of objects within the *apps* object:

 ```
 { "apps": [